Doctor of Occupational Therapy Degree

 - Completion of the OTCAS application.

-- Completion of an bachelor's degree from a regionally accredited college or university.
-A minimum overall GPA of 3.0 on a 4.0 scale and a minimum prerequisite GPA of 3.0 on a 4.0 scale is required for consideration to the UC OT program.
+- Completion of a bachelor's degree from a regionally accredited college or university prior to the start of the OT program.
+A minimum cumulative GPA of 3.0 on a 4.0 scale and a minimum prerequisite GPA of 3.0 on a 4.0 scale is required for consideration to the UC OT program.

 - Completion of prerequisite coursework (listed below).
 A grade of C or better is necessary for each prerequisite course.
-7 of the 11 prerequisite courses must be completed at the time of application (Anatomy & Physiology are counted as 2 courses).
-Any remaining prerequisite classes must be completed before summer OT classes begin.
+6 of the 10 prerequisite courses must be completed at the time of application (Anatomy & Physiology are counted as 2 courses).
+Any remaining prerequisite classes must be completed before the start of the OT program.
 If you have completed any of the recommended (but not required) courses please fill out the OT Recommended Courses form and upload this document to your application in OTCAS.

-- Three recommendation letters (Professional or Academic/Non-Relative).
+- Submit three recommendation letters (Professional or Academic/Non-Relative).
 For OTA applicants, one of the three recommendation letters must be from a supervising occupational therapist.